Statement of principle

 Publicity and printed material

-Our corporate logo including the words Department for Communities and Local Government is an essential part of our identity, and we will continue to use it on all published material and letters.
-We will also provide a Welsh translation of Department for Communities and Local Government for use on letters we send out in Welsh, and on Welsh/bilingual publications.
+Our corporate logo including the words Ministry of Housing, Communities and Local Government is an essential part of our identity, and we will continue to use it on all published material and letters.
+We will also provide a Welsh translation of Ministry of Housing, Communities and Local Government for use on letters we send out in Welsh, and on Welsh/bilingual publications.

 We produce a wide range of published material including legislation, consultation documents, corporate publications, news releases, pamphlets and leaflets, forms and related explanatory material, stickers and other material designed for public display.